massalabs/massa-docs/web3-dev/smart-contracts/autonomous-sc.rst

 Intro
 -----

 In this tutorial, we will see how to develop step by step a web3 autonomous video game based on cats living autonomously on the Massa blockchain.
 Idea is simple : a user creates a cat, and have to feed him with massa tokens in order to avoid starving and death !
 The cat has to eat periodically.

 Each cat is technically a smart contract deployed on the Massa blockchain.
 We will see how to set this smart contract autonomous in order to allows it to carry out actions by itself.

 .. note::

-  If you play for the first time with Massa smart contract, you first of all have to install the environement following this : `Getting started Massa tutorial <https://docs.massa.net/en/latest/hackathon.html>`_
+  If you play for the first time with Massa smart contract, you first of all have to install the environement following this: `Getting started Massa tutorial <https://docs.massa.net/en/latest/hackathon.html>`_

 Overview
 --------

-#.
-How to create and deploy a cat (Go to :ref:`part1`)
+#. :ref:`How to create and deploy a cat <part1>`
-#.
-How to feed the cat with tokens (Go to :ref:`part2`)
+#. :ref:`How to feed the cat with tokens <part2>`
-#.
-How to set the cat autonomous (Go to :ref:`part3`)
+#. :ref:`How to set the cat autonomous <part3>`
-#.
-Autonomous mecanism fully detailled (Go to :ref:`part4`)
+#. :ref:`Autonomous mecanism fully detailled <part4>`

 .. _part1:
 1) How to create and deploy a cat